Note: Contributed by José Soares (

 The Julian Day was invented by the French scholar Joseph Justus Scaliger (1540-1609) and probably takes its name from the Scaliger's father, the Italian scholar Julius Caesar Scaliger (1484-1558).
 Astronomers have used the Julian period to assign a unique number to every day since 1 January 4713 BC.
 This is the so-called Julian Day (JD).
 JD 0 designates the 24 hours from noon UTC on 1 January 4713 BC to noon UTC on 2 January 4713 BC.

-“Julian Day” is different from “Julian Date”.
+"Julian Day" is different from "Julian Date".
 The Julian calendar was introduced by Julius Caesar in 45 BC.
 It was in common use until the 1582, when countries started changing to the Gregorian calendar.
 In the Julian calendar, the tropical year is approximated as 365 1/4 days = 365.25 days.
-This gives an error of 1 day in approximately 128 days.
-The accumulating calendar error prompted pope Gregory XIII to reform the calendar in accordance with instructions from the Council of Trent.
+This gives an error of about 1 day in 128 years.
+The accumulating calendar error prompted Pope Gregory XIII to reform the calendar in accordance with instructions from the Council of Trent.

 In the Gregorian calendar, the tropical year is approximated as 365 + 97 / 400 days = 365.2425 days.
 Thus it takes approximately 3300 years for the tropical year to shift one day with respect to the Gregorian calendar.